ychoi04/mica-gd405/lectures/w11-array-type-setting.md

 # Type Setting with Array

 We will continue from [this Glyph object example](https://github.com/cdaein/mica-gd405-sp17/blob/gh-pages/lectures/w8/object-glyph.md).
 Now it's possible to dynamically type and remove letters.
+Each character or glyph is stored as an object in an array so that we can access them anytime we want and change the data stored within.

 ## Main sketch
 ```java